imcharliesparks/GoodGame-Web/docs/rest_endpoints.md

 - Body JSON:
   - `{ "friendId": string }`
 - Behavior:
-  - Adds a mutual friendship between the caller and `friendId` (no self-friend; friend must exist).
+  - Adds a mutual friendship between the caller and `friendId` immediately (no self-friend; friend must exist); use when you intend to bypass the request/accept flow.
 - Returns:
   - `{ "friend": User }`